itsayellow/biorad1sc_doc/file_1sc_spec.md

 Field Type 101
 1. Field Type 101 defining multiple data items.
-Each item has a string references serving as a label, a number showing which following Field Type contains the actual data, and a corresponding Field Type 100 which serves as the Data Key to explain the regions of the data.
-The field containing the data is the next field of that type following this Field, **unless the next Field Type 102 is found first.**  If Field Type 102 is found before the actual data Field Type is found, then the actual data does not exist
+Each item has a string references serving as a label, a number showing which following Field Type contains the actual data, and a corresponding Field Type 100 reference which serves as the Data Key to explain the regions of the data.
+The field containing the data
+is the next field of that type following this Field, **unless the next Field Type 102 is found first.**  If Field Type 102 is found before the actual data Field Type is found, then the actual data does not exist